 I'm Jackson "Jack" Dulzo, a University of Oregon grad and Portland transplant.
 I grew up in Los Angeles, but after visiting UO in high school I knew that Oregon would be my next step.
 At UO I majored in both Advertising and Public Relations within the School of Journalism and Communication, and I couldn't be happier to be a Duck Alumni.
 My creative background (photography, video editing and graphic design) gave me the tools to be effective in any number of roles, but I have found a passion for creative strategy, production and strategic communication.

-Presently I work as a Product Manager at Adpearance in Portland, Oregon.
-Previously I worked as a Client Service Intern at Davis Elen Advertising, and I have also worked with the SOJC communications office, the UO Club Sports office, and the Groundwork Center for Resilient Communities.
+Presently I work as a Community Manager at Maxwell PR + Engagement in Portland, Oregon.
+Previously I worked as a Community Manager Intern at Edelman, and I have also worked with Davis Elen Advertising and the UO SOJC Communications Office.
 More information about these positions can be found on my résumé.

 The work showcased on this website is an amalgamation of projects both scholarly and personal; everything is of my sole creation unless stated otherwise.
 Check out Top Shelf for a showcase of some of my best work.